-Planting Sunflower Seeds
+Sowing Sunflower Seeds

 There are so many choices: size, colours (from pale yellow to bold reds and oranges), appearance, volume of seeds they produce, number of flower heads on each stalk.
 The tiny ones reach about 2 feet tall.
 The world record for sunflower height is currently 27 feet!

 You can see sunflower seeds here on Amazon or, better still, find a good local seed company listed here for the United States and Canada.

 - Cover the soil with heavy mulch

 - Add a cloche or mesh cover to protect the plant from hungry birds and critters until it is several inches tall